Least-squares spectral analysis

-Least-squares spectral analysis (LSSA) is a method of estimating a frequency spectrum based on a least-squares fit of sinusoids to data samples, similar to Fourier analysis.
-Fourier analysis, the most used spectral method in science, generally boosts long-periodic noise in the long and gapped records; LSSA mitigates such problems.
-Unlike in Fourier analysis, data need not be equally spaced to use LSSA.
+Least-squares spectral analysis (LSSA) is a class of methods for estimating a frequency spectrum by fitting sinusoids to data using a least-squares fit.
+Unlike Fourier analysis, the most widely used spectral method in science, data need not be equally spaced to use LSSA.
+Furthermore, while Fourier analysis generally amplifies long-period noise in long or gapped records, LSSA mitigates such problems.

+The first strictly least-squares LSSA method was developed in 1969 and 1971, and is known as the Vaníček method or the Gauss–Vaniček method, after its inventor Petr Vaníček and Carl Friedrich Gauss, the inventor of the least-squares method for error minimization.

-Developed in 1969 and 1971, LSSA is also known as the Vaníček method and the Gauss-Vaniček method after Petr Vaníček, and as the Lomb method or the Lomb–Scargle periodogram, based on the simplifications first by Nicholas R. Lomb and then by Jeffrey D. Scargle.
+A widely known LSSA variant is the Lomb method or the Lomb–Scargle periodogram, based on dated computational simplifications of the Vaníček method introduced in the 1970s and 1980s, first by Nicholas R. Lomb and later by Jeffrey D. Scargle.
+Other LSSA variants have been subsequently developed.